Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 2. Please check the battery level of Lock Pro and replace with new batteries if needed, then confirm proper operation.
 3. Recalibrate your Lock Pro.
 [https://support.switch-bot.com/hc/en-us/articles/20338729091223](https://support.switch-bot.com/hc/en-us/articles/20338729091223-How-to-Calibrate-or-Recalibrate-SwitchBot-Lock-Pro)
-5. Please note that in winter, lower temperatures shorten battery life and it is normal to use emergency power.  take note of this.
-6. Confirm if your Lock Pro remains unlocked at all times during daily use.
-When the door is unlocked, it will continuously detect open/close information, leading to higher power consumption and potential use of emergency power.
-7. Verify the battery level by locking and unlocking the Lock Pro using the SwitchBot app.
-8. Remove Lock Pro from the SwitchBot app, then re-add and calibrate it.
+4. Remove Lock Pro from the SwitchBot app, then re-add and calibrate it.